hastexo/hastexo-xblock/README.md

       save_private_key: true
 ```

-2. It must create an instance that is publically accessible on the internet,
+2. Configure the Heat template to have an instance that is publicly accessible
-   via `floating_ip_address`.
+   on the internet via `floating_ip_address`.

-3. It must provide the above two items as outputs, with the following names:
+3. Provide the above two items as outputs, with the following names:

 ```
 outputs: